Pharmaceuticals- The new tobacco companies: an idea from a friend

 What do you think?

-4 Responses to “Pharmaceuticals- The new tobacco companies: an idea from a friend”
+4 thoughts on “Pharmaceuticals- The new tobacco companies: an idea from a friend”

 I’ve forwarded this to Jim, but he’s already paying $330,000 in damages for a “frivolous lawsuit”.
 If you don’t think it was frivolous, you can help Jim by donating to PsychRights.